victorbianconi/send-verification-code/README.md

 This repository is just to show the general logic and not intended to be cloned and used.

-# 1. signUp.js
+# 1. signUp
 this is the endpoint called during sign up from the client.

-# 2. submitVerificationCode.js
+# 2. submitVerificationCode
 after sign up, the client is invited to check their inbox to enter the verification code.